The Breakdown of Second Harvest's BackPack Program

 Sending home food enough to provide a weekend’s worth of balanced meals for the entire family, results are two-fold.
 For the child, it means a return to school Monday alert and ready to thrive in the classroom; at the same time, reducing hunger insecurity at home improves living conditions, reducing anxiety and bolstering morale for both child and family.

-Second Harvest provided 524 children with food from the BackPack Program in 2011 through its Kids Cafe Program, but those children were selected from a group of 2,700 food insecure children living in poverty and equally eligible.
-All are deserving, and for the coming 2012-2013 school year, 200 more children are expected to be added to their ranks.
+Second Harvest provided 1,000 children with food from the BackPack Program in 2012-2013 through its Kids Cafe Program, but those children were selected from a group of 2,700 food insecure children living in poverty and equally eligible.
+All are deserving, and for the coming 2013-2014 school year, even more children are expected to be added to their ranks.
 Given their level of poverty and food insecurity, Second Harvest North Florida has set itself the enormous goal of providing weekend meals for every one of these 2,700 kids.

 A bag of food per child (for them & their family) for the weekends during the 42-week school year costs only $100.